Virtual Reality gambling

 If you remember the Simpsons episode where Lisa transports to the future and Homer and Bart are battling each other while wearing headsets – the Simpsons have a knack for predicting true events (Donald Trump as President anyone?) – you will instantly know what VR is.

-For those who aren’t a fan of the animated series, or didn’t see the episode, VR is a simulation of a three-dimensional environment viewable through a wearable device.
-This is generally a headset with a screen inside to make the wearer feels as if they’re in a new environment.
+For those who aren’t a fan of the animated series or didn’t see the episode, VR is a simulation of a three-dimensional environment viewable through a wearable device.
+This is generally a headset with a screen inside to make the wearer feel as if they’re in a new environment.

 While Sega sold a VR helmet over 20 years ago, the Oculus Rift was the first modern device to enter the market and create a whole new way of gaming.
 Sony, HTC, and Samsung all now have devices eligible to be purchased and worn to play.